davidedc/Little-text-desktop/documentation.md

 ## Introduction

-This document describes the inner workings of the simple ASCII-based desktop environment built using HTML, CSS, and JavaScript.
-This system simulates a graphical desktop environment within a web browser, rendering widgets using text characters in a fixed-width grid.
+The ASCII desktop environment is built using HTML, CSS, and JavaScript.
+It simulates a graphical desktop environment within a web browser, rendering widgets using text characters in a fixed-width grid.
 It features movable, resizable widgets like a text editor, a clock, a text viewer, a status bar, and a menu system.

-## High-Level Interaction Loop
+## Initialization

-The system operates on an event-driven model combined with interval-based updates for specific widgets (like the clock).

-1.  **Initialization (`initializeSystem` in `js/desktop.js`):**
+**Initialization (`initializeSystem` in `js/desktop.js`):**
     *   The `main.js` script calls `initializeSystem()` once the page is ready.
     *   It identifies the main `#characters-grid` HTML element.
     *   It measures the pixel dimensions of a single character based on the applied CSS font style (`measureMonospaceFontDimensions`).